Ahmet Altan, Mehmet Baransu, +others

 Court: İstanbul 13.
 High Criminal Court

-Five journalists for the now-closed Taraf newspaper have been detained on several charges in relation to an alleged 2010 military coup plan named the “Balyoz Operation”.
-The journalists are accused of “revealing state secrets” through their reporting at the time of those generals’ trials who allegedly planned the Balyoz Operation.
+Four journalists for the now-closed Taraf newspaper and a former reporter of Aktüel, Tuncay Opçin, have been detained on several charges in relation to an alleged 2010 military coup plan named the “Balyoz Operation”.
+The journalists are accused of “revealing state secrets” through their reporting and a document called “Sovereign Operation Plan” at the time of those generals’ trials who allegedly planned the Balyoz Operation.
 While the generals were acquitted of the charges, the journalists’ trial continues.

 Mehmet Baransu and Ahmet Altan are the only two defendants out of five that remain in detention.
 Another defendant, Tuncay Opçin, remains at large.